 The Patient-Centered Outcomes Research Institute (PCORI) was established by the Affordable Care Act (ACA).
-PCORI funds research that can help patients and those who care for them make better-informed decisions about their healthcare choices.
+PCORI funds research that can help patients and those who care for them make better-informed decisions about their healthcare choices and overall wellness.

-The ACA imposes a fee on employers that offer certain types of health insurance policies that are self-insured health plans.
-These fees help fund PCORI.
+The ACA imposes a patient-centered-outcomes-research-trust-fund fee on employers that offer certain types of health insurance policies that are self-insured (also referred to as self-funded) health plans as part of their employee benefits.
+These fees help fund PCORI and its clinical effectiveness research to improve the quality of health care.
 In 2019, the Further Consolidated Appropriations Act, 2020 signed into law and extended the PCORI fees through 2029.

 Do I have to pay the PCORI fee?

-The ACA requires applicable employers to report and pay the fee once a year, using Form 720.
-The PCORI fee is due by July 31.
-The fee is fixed annually by the IRS and adjusted each year for inflation.
+The ACA requires applicable employers to report and pay the fee once a year, using Form 720 for the Quarterly Federal Excise Tax Return that you can get from IRS.gov.
+The PCORI fee is due by July 31st.
+The fee is fixed annually by the Internal Revenue Service (IRS) and adjusted each year for inflation.
 Employers owe the annual PCORI fee for each eligible employee (aka the average number of lives covered under the policy or plan) covered under the plan.

-QSEHRAs are considered self-insured health plans for PCORI purposes.
-Thus, employers who offer QSEHRA plans owe this fee because plan sponsors of self-insured plans are subject to the PCORI fee.
+Health Reimbursement Arrangements (HRAs) like Individual Coverage HRAs (ICHRAs) and Qualified Small Employer HRAs (QSEHRAs) are considered self-insured medical plans for PCORI purposes.
+Thus, employers who offer these plans owe this fee because plan sponsors of self-insured health plans are subject to the PCORI fee.

 The fee applies to policy or plan years ending on or after October 1, 2012, and before October 1, 2029.
 You can refer to the IRS fee schedule for the filing due date and rates depending upon the month your health plan ended.

-What information is needed to fill out Form 720?
+What information is needed to fill out IRS Form 720?

-To file a Form 720, employers will need to report the average number of lives covered under the QSEHRA plan.
+To file a Form 720, employers will need to report the average number of lives covered under applicable self-insured health plans.
 The average number of covered lives is the average number of employees eligible to participate in the plan.

 There are three methods an employer can use to calculate the average number of eligible employees.
 Employers can also choose to use a third-party administrator to handle these calculations for you.
 Below are the method options used to calculate a company’s total fees based on the guidance from the IRS: